Liverus/Metamorph/README.md

 </p>

 > [!IMPORTANT]
-> This project was never intented to be maintained.
+> This project was never intended to be maintained.
 >
 > Please stop asking me to update this project.
 > Take a look at Midnight if you want something better.